History of the United Arab Emirates: Hafit period

-The Hafit period followed the Dark Millennium as the re-emergence of human habitation on the western coast of Emirati.
-The Hafit period was named after many finds of burials of distinctive beehive-shaped tombs in the mountainous area of Jebel Hafeet in Al Ain Region.
-Further links to Mesopotamia are evidenced by finds of Jemdet Nasr pottery.
+The Hafit period followed the Dark Millennium as the re-emergence of human habitation on the western coast of the Emirates.
+The Hafit period was named after finds of over 300 burials of distinctive beehive-shaped tombs in the mountainous area of Jebel Hafit in the Al Ain Region.
 The period defines early Bronze Age human settlement in the United Arab Emirates and Oman as from 3,200 to 2,600 BCE.
-Hafit-period tombs and remains have also been found across the UAE and Oman at sites such as Bidaa Bint Saud, Jebel Buhais and Buraimi.
+Hafit period tombs and remains have also been found across the UAE and Oman at sites such as Bidaa Bint Saud, Jebel Buhais and Buraimi.

+Pottery finds at Hafit period sites demonstrate trading links to Mesopotamia, contiguous to the Jemdat Nasr period (3100 – 2900 BCE).
+Finds have shown locally manufactured pottery emerged during the transition between the Hafit and Umm Al Nar periods, approximately 2800 to 2700 BCE It is now thought the transition between the two cultural periods is marked by a decline in links between Southeastern Arabia and Mesopotamia, a pattern that would be repeated, albeit more emphatically, in the transitional period between the later Umm Al Nar and Wadi Suq cultures.